Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 Indications for antibiotic treatment

 Antibiotics are harmful and dangerous, but they cannot be completely rejected either.
-Imagine that all these medicines disappeared from the world.
-Mortality will increase many times over, even a small amount can lead to death. infected wound.
-They will die even from those diseases that doctors knew how to treat a century and a half ago.
-In those days, the body had to fight infections on its own, immunity was higher.
-Now vaccinations and medicines have "spoiled" a person, the immune system in case of danger, she had forgotten how to mobilize all the defense forces for the fight.
+Imagine if all these medicines disappeared from the world.
+The mortality rate will increase many times over; even a small amount can lead to death. infected wound.
+People will die even from diseases that doctors knew how to treat a century and a half ago.
+In those days, the body had to fight infections on its own; immunity was higher.
+Now vaccinations and medications have “spoiled” a person, the immune system I forgot how, in case of danger, to mobilize all defensive forces to fight.

-With a small cold, you can drink and, the aloe leaf will draw pus out of the abscess.
-When the disease does not pose a great danger, it is better to do without drugs.
-So you not only reduce the flow into the blood harmful substances, but also accustom your body not to rely on the help of chemistry, but to throw all your strength into the fight against the disease.
-But in the case of a serious illness, even a small dose of the drug will effectively affect the body.
+If you have a minor cold, you can drink it and the aloe leaf will draw out the pus from the abscess.
+When the disease does not pose a great danger, it is better to do without medications.
+This way you will not only reduce the flow into the blood harmful substances, but also teach your body not to rely on the help of chemistry, but to throw all its strength into fighting the disease.
+But in case of a serious illness, even a small dose of the drug will have an effective effect on the body.

 Antibiotics are needed when a person: